richa031/ConveySystem/README.md

 ### Backend API

-this is the backend server : http://akagragupta.pythonanywhere.com/ this are all links to Backend: http://akagragupta.pythonanywhere.com/product
+this is the backend server : http://akagragupta.pythonanywhere.com/ this are all links to  APIs: http://akagragupta.pythonanywhere.com/product
                                http://akagragupta.pythonanywhere.com/customer
                                http://akagragupta.pythonanywhere.com/order